Wondering why is your Android battery draining so fast and how you can increase the battery life on your Android phone?

 Tips & Tricks to Increase Battery Life on Android Phones

-We have a few easy but effective tips for you to increase the battery life of your Android mobile.
+We have compiled a list of effective tips to increase your Android mobile’s battery life.
 Let’s have a look.

 1. Lower Display Brightness